nredick/arsandbox/docs/installation/software/simple_install.md

 unzip <path to downloaded zip file>
 ```

-Replace `<path to downloaded zip file>` with the full path to the zip file, for example `~/Downloads/kinect-main.zip`.
+Replace `<path to downloaded zip file>` with the full path to the zip file, for example `~/Downloads/arsandbox-main.zip`.

-Finally, check for the name of your new AR Sandbox directory by entering:
+Finally, check for the name of your new ARSandbox directory by entering:

 ```sh
 ls